Textualize/textual-serve/README.md

 This means that you can serve multiple Textual apps across all the CPUs on your system.

-!!! note

-    Textual-serve uses a custom protocol to communicate with Textual apps.
+Note that Textual-serve uses a custom protocol to communicate with Textual apps.
 It *does not* simply run a shell in your browser.
 This means that there is no way for a user of the app to do anything malicious.